2001 Stanley Cup Final: Game two

+Game three

 Game three was held in New Jersey.
 Devils centre Jason Arnott scored an early power-play goal, but in the tenth minute, the Avalanche evened through defenceman Martin Skoula.
 Neither team scored any goals in the second period.
 Early in the third, Colorado defenceman Ray Bourque scored a power-play goal to break the tie.
 Five minutes later, Colorado winger Dan Hinote scored the team's third goal, and the Devils did not respond.
 The win by Colorado marked another road win in the series.